mundorfd/dm-work-vault/2025-02-25 Status Update.md

 ##### Carmin

 - Drafted Blog post.
 Julie will review before sending my way.
+- She continues to collaborate with Julie on a course development project, focusing primarily on Canvas build activities.

 ##### Terrence

-- Terrence is working with Meghan on a course build, at the point now where they are doing final syllabus adjustments and course checks.
+- Terrence is working with Meghan on a course build, and they are doing final syllabus adjustments and course checks.
 - Terrence is interested in the process analysis opportunity.